alex-bl/CompilerConstruction/README.md

 `flex` and `bison` are used to generate the lexer and parser, respectively.
 Their input files are `scanner.l` and `parser.y` and have their own special syntax.
 The resulting files are `scanner.c`, `scanner.h`, `parser.tab.c`, and `parser.tab.h`, which are all considered implementation details.
-The main interface to the parser is defined by `parser.h` and should be free of implementation details.
+The main interface of the parser is defined by `parser.h` and should be free of implementation details.

 ### Abstract Syntax Tree (AST)